-As at November 30, 2024, the Company had incurred cumulative exploration and evaluation costs amounting to \$264,342 related to the Super Block project, which represents the Company's 50% share of expenditures incurred under the exploration budgets approved by the Management Committee.
-At November 30, 2024, the Company had a cash balance of \$26,781 from prior cash calls received from Geophysx to be utilised against future exploration and evaluation costs on the Super Block project (see note 9).
+As at February 28, 2025, the Company had incurred cumulative exploration and evaluation costs amounting to \$292,851 related to the Super Block project, which represents the Company's 50% share of expenditures incurred under the exploration budgets approved by the Management Committee.
+At February 28, 2025, the Company had a cash balance of \$76,213 from prior cash calls received from Geophysx to be utilised against future exploration and evaluation costs on the Super Block project (see note 9).

-As part of the conditions subsequent to closing, both Participants were required to receive approval for the subdivision of their existing SEPLs by the Jamaican Ministry of Agriculture, Fisheries and Mining in order to form the new Super Block SEPLs.
+As part of the conditions subsequent to closing, both Participants received approval for the subdivision of their existing SEPLs by the Jamaican Ministry of Agriculture, Fisheries and Mining and formed the new Super Block SEPLs.
 On August 29, 2024, GP C3 JV Limited was incorporated to hold the Super Block SEPLs in trust with each Participant holding 50% of its common shares.
-As at the date these financial statements were approved for issuance, the new Super Block SEPLs have been issued by the Jamaican governmental authority, but are yet to be transferred to GP C3 JV Limited, which will satisfy the conditions subsequent.
-Currently these matters must be completed by March 31, 2025 or the Agreement may be subject to early termination.
-However, the Participants can mutually agree to extend this deadline if needed to complete the conditions subsequent.
+All conditions subsequent under the Agreement have been satisfied.